leonzh2k/GameSurveyWebsite/README.md

 ## Features:
-* Responsive Design
+* Responsive Design (try it on different devices!)
 * Form Validation <br />
 * Saves Form Input On page reload/close/switch</br>
-* Clear Form Input and Clear all storage options <br />
+* Options to clear form data and all stored data <br />
 * Navigation feature to bypass form validation for those who  want to explore the site (or try to break it)

 ### To-do